alephium/www/src/content/blog/2022-09-27_ErgoHack-V---Alephium-sponsors-Ergo-s-Hackathon-with-Flux---Djed-Alliance-to-foster-innovation-in--eae9c8bd7e97/index.md

 description: 'ErgoHack V — Alephium is a proud partner & sponsor of ErgoHack V, along with Flux and Djed Alliance.
 ErgoHack V, Ergo Foundation’s fifth…'
 ---

-ErgoHack V — Alephium is a proud partner & sponsor of ErgoHack V, along with Flux and Djed Alliance.
-ErgoHack V, Ergo Foundation’s fifth…

----

 ### ErgoHack V — Alephium sponsors Ergo’s Hackathon with Flux & Djed Alliance to foster innovation in the UTXO space

 <figure id="b750" class="graf graf--figure graf-after--h3">